 Connect Arkansas, a project of The Arkansas Capital Corporation Group (ACCG), is a private, nonprofit corporation dedicated to increasing high-speed Internet subscription and improving and sustaining Internet adoption throughout Arkansas.
 The Connect Arkansas Broadband Act was signed into law by Arkansas Governor Mike Beebe on March 28, 2007, with the goal of improving personal lives and creating economic opportunity for Arkansans.
-Connect Arkansas and its dedicated team of operations, finance and marketing staff seeks to advance that goal through community-based initiatives.
+Connect Arkansas and its dedicated staff seeks to advance that goal through community-based initiatives.

 ACT 604 of the State of Arkansas states that Connect Arkansas’s mission is to “prepare the people and businesses of Arkansas to secure the economic, educational, health, social, and other benefits available via broadband use.”

 According to the 2012 State New Economy Index, which ranks states based on their ability to compete in the new economy, Arkansas ranks 48th in the nation.
 Arkansas now ranks 49th in deployment of broadband telecommunications which is a jump from 2008 (49th).

 In a statewide survey of 600 registered Arkansas voters, released in December 2013, discovered that 69% of Arkansans have high-speed Internet access in their home, and that 80% use the Internet at least occasionally.
 However, 59% of those consider high-speed Internet to be a luxury item in relation to other utilities such as electricity.

 Connect Arkansas believes that in order to address this lack of high-speed Internet, Arkansas residents must see the many applications of the Internet in their daily lives - a safe, quick way to pay bills; an easy alternative for making vacation reservations; a fast way to renew your car's registration tags; a way to keep up with distant relatives.